-We do know though that the memory sported by the Project Scorpio will have a bandwidth of 320GB/s.
+In addition, the memory sported by the Project Scorpio will have a bandwidth of 326GB/s.
 The Pro, in comparison, is restricted to 218GB/s.

-This might not make much difference in general gaming, at least in a conventional sense.
+This might not make much difference in general gaming, at least initially.
 The higher the spec though, the more developers will be able to eek out of it in the future and the better the overall console experience will be.

 PS4 Pro vs Project Scorpio: Virtual reality

 One of the aimed digs Xbox sent PlayStation's way during its E3 press event was about virtual reality.

 While Sony is already in the VR space with the PSVR headset, Microsoft delights in revealing that Scorpio will be capable of running better, higher-res VR devices.
 This was a claim backed up by Bethesda during E3, which said Fallout 4 is likely to be available through it.

 One train of thought is that Microsoft will ally with Oculus for Rift support, which even today is a better spec'ed headset than PSVR.
 The PlayStation VR uses a single 1920 x 1080 OLED panel to serve 960 x 1080 to each eye, while the Oculus Rift (and HTC Vive) has an overall resolution of 2160 x 1200, so 1080 x 1200 for each eye.

 To be honest, from our experiences with all three headsets, that doesn't matter that much when a game is good enough.
 It matters more that an experience is smooth than high resolution.

 PS4 Pro vs Project Scorpio: Price and release date

-The Project Scorpio on the other hand will be coming "Holiday 2017", giving Sony a clean run at securing dominance by almost 12 months.
-What's the betting Microsoft pulls the release date forward to halve the deficit?
+The Project Scorpio on the other hand will be coming "Holiday 2017", giving Sony a clean run by almost 12 months.

 The PS4 Pro also has the upper hand when it comes to price.
 It costs £349.
 Considering the top-end Xbox One S is similarly priced, it's amazing that Sony has managed to squeeze the cost down enough to make its market-leading console affordable.